Kwadwo Owusu Akuffo

 Aoife Ní Chorcoráin is a Consultant in Old Age Psychiatry.
 She is interested in factors associated with resilience to late life adversity, and is undertaking a Ph.D., supervised by Dr. Patricia Kearney.

-Kathryn is currently undertaking a Ph.D. within the Department of Medical Gerontology, TCD.
+Kathryn recently completed a Ph.D. within the Department of Medical Gerontology, TCD.
 She joined the TILDA project following two years in ageing research as a statistician at the University of Cambridge, and four years in pharmacoepidemiological research as a statistician at the University of British Columbia.
 She completed her first degree in Mathematics, Operational Research, Statistics, and Economics at the University of Warwick, followed by an M.Sc. in Statistics from the University of British Columbia.
-Her Ph.D. projects focus on the application of pharmacoepidemiological methods to examine the consequences of multiple medication use in the older population.
-Her Ph.D. is supervised by Professor Rose Anne Kenny and Dr. Kathleen Bennett.
+Her Ph.D. projects focused on the application of pharmacoepidemiological methods to examine the consequences of multiple medication use in the older population.
+Her Ph.D. was supervised by Professor Rose Anne Kenny and Dr. Kathleen Bennett.

 Roman is a Post-doctoral researcher at St. Vincent's University Hospital, Department of Geriatric Medicine.
 Research interests: orthostatic hypotension, orthostatic intolerance, fainting syndromes and frailty syndrome.
 Current research project: investigation of the biopsychosocial correlates of having a history of fainting in youth and analysis of the longitudinal trajectories of fainting from middle age onwards.
 Supervisors: Dr. Diarmuid O'Shea and Prof. Rose Anne Kenny.